thibeault/CloudFormation/VPC/README.md

 ```

-and use the console or CLI to create your stack
+You can also use the console to create your stack

 ### Reference